HomeDocumentation

 1. Download and Install

 Download Harp for your operating system from our website.
-Harp is available for macOS, Windows, and Linux.
+Harp is available for macOS and Windows.

 3. Process Your First Document